miguelrodrigueztorrente/miguelrodrigueztorrente.github.io/projects/blasphemous.md

 labels:
   - Pixel Art
   - Blasphemous II
-summary: "A pixel art drawing of the City of the Blessed Name from the video game Blasphemous II"
+summary: "A pixel art drawing of the City of the Blessed Name from the video game Blasphemous II."
 ---